CiscoDevNet/terraform-provider-aci/website/docs/r/console_authentication.html.markdown

 ```

 ## NOTE ##
-User can use resource of type aci_console_authentication to change configuration of object Console Authentication.
-User cannot create more than one instances of object Console Authentication.
+Users can use the resource of type aci_console_authentication to change the configuration of the object Console Authentication.
+Users cannot create more than one instance of object Console Authentication.

 ## Argument Reference ##